zenUnicorn/Ethereum-for-Python/README.md

 - Query smart contracts

 ## Projects ⚡️
-- Buy token on PancakeSwap (Automatically sign and confirm transaction)
+- Buy token on PancakeSwap (Automatically sign and confirm a transaction)
-- Sell token on PancakeSwap (Automatically sign and confirm transaction)
+- Sell token on PancakeSwap (Automatically sign and confirm a transaction)

 ## Tools 🛠
  - Python.
- - Ethereum
+ - Ethereum.
  - Infura
  - Moralis